 S: Self-assuredness and Self-belief

 This discussion will now focus on S: Self-assuredness and Self-belief.
 Other articles to follow will focus on developing the other aspects of your SCOPE.

 SCOPE: Self-Assuredness—Vision.
 Attitude.
 Belief.

-They have an air of certainty and conviction, and seem to lack any self-doubt or insecurities.
-With an eye on the future, they are focused on what they want to achieve and aren’t anchored to their failures in the past.
+They have an air of certainty and conviction, and they seem to lack any self-doubt or insecurities.
+With one eye on the future, one eye in the present moment, they are focused on what they want to achieve and aren’t anchored to their failures in the past.